SARSEP Fix-It Guide - Contributions to participants' SEP-IRAs were miscalculated because you used the wrong definition of compensation

 Correction programs available:

-The example illustrates an operational problem, because the employer failed to follow the terms of the SARSEP plan document by failing to include overtime income in compensation used to determine plan allocations.
+The example illustrates an operational problem, because the employer failed to follow the SARSEP plan document terms by failing to include overtime income in compensation used to determine plan allocations.
 If the other eligibility requirements of SCP are satisfied, the employer may be able to use SCP to correct the mistake if no excess monies are allowed to remain in the affected participants’ IRAs.
 The employer would have to determine whether:

 - The failure is insignificant.